MrPrattASH/Robotics-II-Circuit-Python/learning_modules/physical_component_tutorials/UBEC/ubec_learning.md

 - **9V Barrel Jack Connector:** Connect this to your primary power source, our 6x AA battery pack.
 - **Common GND:** Connect the ground of both the microcontroller circuit and the servo motor circuit here.
+    - Connect this to your micro controller GND
     - A common ground is a shared reference point in an electrical circuit.
     - By connecting the grounds of both power sources together (common ground), you ensure a stable reference voltage across the entire circuit.
     - This is crucial for preventing erratic behavior and ensuring proper communication between components.
 If we didn't have a common ground, we would have no circuit for our servo's to recieve signals from.